Renee Shelby

 ACM Conference on Computer Supported Cooperative Work and Social Computing (2024) (to appear)

-Preview abstract Creative ML tools are collaborative systems that afford artistic creativity through their myriad interactive relationships.
+Creative ML tools are collaborative systems that afford artistic creativity through their myriad interactive relationships.
 We propose using ``assemblage thinking" to support analyses of creative ML by approaching it as a system in which the elements of people, organizations, culture, practices, and technology constantly influence each other.
 We model these interactions as ``coordinating elements" that give rise to the social and political characteristics of a particular creative ML context, and call attention to three dynamic elements of creative ML whose interactions provide unique context for the social impact a particular system as: people, creative processes, and products.
 As creative assemblages are highly contextual, we present these as analytical concepts that computing researchers can adapt to better understand the functioning of a particular system or phenomena and identify intervention points to foster desired change.
 This paper contributes to theorizing interactions with AI in the context of art, and how these interactions shape the production of algorithmic art.
-View details

 Towards Globally Responsible Generative AI Benchmarks